MurmurationsNetwork/MurmurationsDocumentation/docs/about/ontology-composability.md

 -	Geolocation (latitude and longitude)
 -	Website

-Murmurations allows both Alice and Bob to create their own organization schemas, so it is ontology-agnostic.
+Murmurations allows both Alice and Bob to create their own organization schemas.
 Alice's Org Schema and Bob's Org Schema can be used separately or together by any organization that wants to be picked up in Alice's and/or Bob's list of organizations.

 ## Data composability